BonJovi1/CS7641/index.md

 Autonomously detecting tweets with anti-vaccine content can help authorities efficiently find published messages on Twitter that may be spreading incorrect false information about vaccines.

 #### Data Collection
+We use the publicly available Avax Tweets Dataset [4] which contains around 4 million tweets scraped from Twitter.
+These tweets were scraped based on particular keywords related to anti-vaccination and vaccine hesitancy.
+Apart from the text of the tweet, the data also consists of supplemental information such as number of hashtags, the number of mentions etc. There are over 20 fields for each tweet.
+We downloaded this dataset and wrote a simple script to extract all the `json` files from each compressed file and choose 6 meaningful features manually which will help us in classification, while discarding the rest.
+We further preprocess this data, as explained in the Results section.

 #### Methods:
 Previous work has proven that supervised machine learning methods are a viable solution for detecting anti-vaccine tweets [3].
 Similar methods will be utilized to train a classifier to detect anti-vaccine tweets based upon the Avax Tweet dataset [4].
 Normalization techniques including transforming text to lowercase, removing unneeded characters, and lemmatization will be applied to prepare the dataset for processing.
 The preprocessed data will be partitioned into separate datasets for training and testing purposes.
 A Support Vector Machine model and a Naive Bayes model will be independently tested as the classifier for the project.
 The performance of each classifier will be analyzed by considering metrics such as F1 scores.